-Get ready for Valentine's Day, or Hearts Day as I like to call it, with this easy embroidered garland of flags.
-It's the perfect handmade touch for your decor!
+Get ready for Valentine's Day with this easy hand-embroidered heart garland.
+It will add the perfect handmade touch to your decor.

 The finished garland measures about six feet long, with flags that are 7 x 9 inches.
 You can adjust the size by stitching a different number of flags or reducing the size of the pattern and banner pieces.

 Iron the fusible interfacing onto the back of the linen, following the manufacturer's instructions.
-This will give the garland flags more structure so they hang nicely and it will prevent fraying.
+The interfacing will give the garland flags more structure and it will also help to prevent fraying.

 Download the Striped Heart pattern.
-When printed at 100%, each heart should measure about 5-1/2" across.
+When printed at 100%, each heart should measure about 5.5 inches across.

 Working the Heart Embroidery

-Stitch around each heart with back stitch.
-Embroider the stripes with different stitches of your choosing.
+Stitch around each heart with back stitch, and embroider the stripes with a different stitch of your choosing.

 Preparing the Garland Pieces